Get the Recipe

 Whether you're using the microwave or the whey, after about 15 seconds, stick your heavily begloved finger into the dish.
 Can you handle the heat?
 If it's intolerable, grab a spoon to fish the curds out; otherwise, use your hand to gently draw them together and lift them out.
 They should be very soft and kind of sticky.
 If they're practically liquid-soft, leave them be for a minute or two.
 Have a sip of beer, check your email, sneak some bites of the cold curd resting on your countertop.
 Then stick your hands back in and grab the curds.

 Do not knead the curds.
 There are many, many recipes that tell you to treat the curds "like bread dough."
-Only do this if you'd like to make cheese with the texture of squeaky chewing gum; otherwise, simply lift the mass out of the whey with both hands and slowly draw them apart.
-There shouldn't be a sensation of forcibly stretching, pulling, kneading, or tearing the curd; rather, the curd should literally stretch itself.
-If the curd resists, return it to the bowl and add some more hot whey (or stick the bowl back in the microwave), and try again.
+Do this only if you'd like to make cheese with the texture of squeaky chewing gum; otherwise, simply lift the mass out of the whey with both hands and slowly draw the curds apart.
+There shouldn't be a sensation of forcibly stretching, pulling, kneading, or tearing the curd.
+Rather, it should literally stretch itself.
+If it resists, return it to the bowl and add some more hot whey (or stick the bowl back in the microwave), and try again.
 If the curd just continues to break and tear, you are probably looking at a milk issue.
 Here's what bad curd, made from pasteurized homogenized milk, looks like in action:

 The curd above won't make an enjoyable mozzarella.
 Believe me, I've tried.
 You can manipulate it into something that looks just like mozzarella, but it won't taste like it one bit.
 You can try to salvage it by blending it into a spread with some seasonings like salt, pepper, and herbs, or just pick at it.
 It's kind of a tasty snack...it's just not the tasty snack you meant to make.

 Once the whole mass looks smooth and shiny, fold the stretched curd over itself until it's roughly the size of your palm.
-With your other hand, make a C-shape with your forefinger and thumb, and then push the curd through that space, exerting pressure with your fingers to shape it into a sphere.
+With your other hand, make a C shape with your forefinger and thumb, and push the curd through that space, exerting pressure with your fingers to shape it into a sphere.
 Try to press hard enough to prevent any bubbles from forming under the skin (though a few small ones here and there are inevitable, especially when you're first starting out).
-Alternatively, you can make a full loop with your thumb and forefinger to make bocconcini—the small, egg-size mozzarella balls are little more manageable for beginners.
+Alternatively, you can make a full loop with your thumb and forefinger to make bocconcini—the small, egg-sized mozzarella balls are a little more manageable for beginners.
 In either case, when you have a ball you're happy with, pinch off any remaining curd.
 You just made mozzarella.
-Do a little dance and then resist the temptation to pop it right into your mouth.
+Do a little dance, and then resist the temptation to pop it right into your mouth.

 Step 4: Resting